 Which is funny because he stated in his Q*bert review that YouTube would fire him if he doesn't post a video every month.

 IG started the History of Video Games series in May 2009.
-As of March 2012, he's only released five parts, covering up to the Fairchild Channel F and the lesser-known first video game crash.
+As of November 2014, he's only released six parts, covering up to the Atari 2600 launch.